 Naloxone is a medication that can reverse an overdose that is caused by an opioid drug.
-All Pennsylvanians can get naloxone at a local pharmacy using Pennsylvania Acting Secretary of Health and Physician General Dr. Denise Johnson's standing order prescriptions for naloxone.
+All Pennsylvanians can get naloxone at a local pharmacy using Pennsylvania's standing order prescriptions for naloxone.
 Find the standing orders below.
 Learn more about

 Patient Non-Opioid Directive

 non-opioid directive allows patients to formally communicate that they do not wish to receive opioid medications as a part of their treatment plan.
 The non–opioid directive helps prescribers and patients begin a dialogue of substance use history and look at alternative methods of treatment.
 In addition, the directive may prevent inadvertently offering certain controlled substances to those who could be adversely affected.

 Warm handoff is an approach where a health provider does a face-to-face introduction to a substance abuse specialist and makes a direct referral into substance abuse treatment.
 Similar to a heart attack patient who, once stable in the emergency department, would receive a facilitated referral to a cardiologist, opioid use disorder patients should receive similar treatment.

 Working with the Department of Drug and Alcohol Programs, DOH developed and adopted

 guidelines for 16 medical specialties on the safe and effective use of opioids in the treatment of pain.